Skip to content

 croagh patrick

-Statue of Saint Patrick in front of Croagh Patrick which you will see if you visit the mountain.
+You will see the Statue of Saint Patrick in front of Croagh Patrick if you visit the mountain.

 The Spring Equinox and Croagh Patrick:

-Saint Patricks Day is celebrated within a few days of the Spring Equinox.
-The Spring Equinox marks the beginning of Spring and for pagans it was one for the most important times of the year as it signified new life and the end of Winter.
+Saint Patrick’s Day is celebrated within a few days of the Spring Equinox.
+The Spring Equinox marks the beginning of Spring, and for pagans, it was one of the most important times of the year as it signified new life and the end of Winter.

-Considering Christian feast days have a habit of merging with pagan festivals in Ireland, it is more than possible that ‘Paddy’s Day’ is actually celebrated on the 17th of March because of the Spring Equinox, not because the saint died on this day, according to New Granges offical website.
+Considering Christian feast days have a habit of merging with pagan festivals in Ireland, it is more than possible that ‘Paddy’s Day’ is actually celebrated on 17 March because of the Spring Equinox, not because the saint died on this day, according to New Granges offical website.

-It was more than a thousand years after the saint died, that the 17th of March was renamed Saint Patricks day.
+It was more than a thousand years after the saint died that 17 March was renamed Saint Patrick’s Day.
 As we have mentioned, much of Ireland’s history was passed down by word of mouth, so it is more than possible that the connection between the Equinox was lost by the time of recording.

-Considering the Equinox celebrates the beginning of the light half of the year and Lughnasadh (the festival of the sun god) was celebrated in this location in the past, this is a theory that we find fascinating!
-Even as a native to the West of Ireland, I had never heard of this connection before researching information for this article.
+Considering that Equinox celebrates the beginning of the light half of the year and Lughnasadh (the sun god festival) was celebrated in this location in the past, we find this theory fascinating!
+Even as a native of the West of Ireland, I had never heard of this connection before researching information for this article.

 The Equinox line

-Allegedly, Saint Patrick arrived at Inber Colpa in Ireland and the first priest he ordained lit a Paschal fire at Slane to celebrate the beginning of Easter.
-This was around the time of the Spring Equinox, when the High Kings of Ireland lit fires at the Hill of Tara.
-As we cover in more detail below, lighting a fire before the king at this festival was severely punishable, but the druids soon found that Patrick’s fire was inextinguishable and so the conversion to Christianity in Ireland had begun.
+Allegedly, Saint Patrick arrived at Inber Colpa in Ireland, and the first priest he ordained lit a Paschal fire at Slane to celebrate the beginning of Easter.
+This was around the time of the Spring Equinox when the High Kings of Ireland lit fires at the Hill of Tara.
+As we cover in more detail below, lighting a fire before the king at this festival was severely punishable, but the druids soon found Patrick’s fire inextinguishable.
+So, the conversion to Christianity in Ireland had begun.

 This straight line can be seen when connecting the locations on a map.
-It probably has something to do with being able to see the sun setting on one location when looking from another.
+It probably has something to do with seeing the sun setting in one location when looking from another.
 New Grange’s light function at the Winter solstice highlights how skilled the Celts were at astronomy.
-When standing at Millmount mound in Drogheda, you can see the sun set directly over Slane.
-Although you can’t see it from Slane, the sun is setting directly over Cruach Phádraig too.
+Standing at Millmount mound in Drogheda, you can see the sun set directly over Slane.
+Although you can’t see it from Slane, the sun is also setting directly over Cruach Phádraig.

-The Mayo News have also wrote an article about the alignment, suggesting that St. Patricks journey from East to West was very intentional, and many of the historic sites found along the line were created there for the same reason.
+The Mayo News also wrote an article about the alignment, suggesting that St. Patrick’s journey from East to West was very intentional, and many of the historic sites found along the line were created for the same reason.
 What do you think?

 Lough Lannagh, Croagh Patrick

 Fact and myth have become intertwined when exploring the life of St. Patrick.
-The legend of Saint Patrick states that Patrick spent 40 days of Lent (A period of fasting leading up to Easter) on Croagh Patrick.
+The legend of Saint Patrick states that Patrick spent 40 days of Lent (A fasting period leading up to Easter) on Croagh Patrick.

 According to myth, Saint Patrick was harassed by demons disguised as blackbirds.
 He continued to pray and rang a bell to proclaim his faith.
 As a result of his perseverance, an angel told him that his mission to bring Christianity to Ireland would be successful and that people would remain faithful until Judgement Day.

-In folklore the bell was originally white but after Patrick banished demons with it, it turned black.
+The bell was originally white in folklore, but it turned black after Patrick banished demons with it.

 Other myths involving Saint Patrick

 St. Patrick has become an important part of Irish legend.
-From teaching the Holy Trinity by using a three leafed shamrock to allegedly performing miracles more magical than druids themselves, he is said to have been responsible for spreading Christian faith around Ireland.
+From teaching the Holy Trinity using a three-leafed shamrock to allegedly performing miracles more magical than druids themselves, he is said to have been responsible for spreading the Christian faith around Ireland.

 Banishing the snakes from Ireland

-Other myths involving Saint Patrick include banishing all of the snakes from Ireland.
-It is unlikely that snakes ever actually existed in Ireland as there is no archaeological evidence to suggest so, but this story acts as a powerful metaphor.
+Other myths involving Saint Patrick include banishing all snakes from Ireland.
+It is unlikely that snakes ever existed in Ireland, as there is no archaeological evidence to suggest so, but this story acts as a powerful metaphor.

 Snakes were sacred to druids, the ancient priests, judges and scholars of Ireland.
-So when Patrick banished the snakes, he was essentially banishing paganism from Ireland.
+So, when Patrick banished the snakes, he essentially banished paganism from Ireland.

 Creating the first Celtic Cross

 St. Patrick is credited with creating the first Celtic cross.
-He came across a group of Celtic people at a standing stone.
-A circle was carved into the stone, representing the pagan sun and moon Gods.
+He encountered a group of Celtic people at a standing stone.
+A circle, representing the pagan sun and moon Gods, was carved into the stone.

 St. Patrick is said to have drawn a cross through the circle.
-The symbolic importance of this is that he did not destroy pagan rituals, festivals or ideas, instead he showed that they could be adapted into the Christian faith.
+This is symbolic because he did not destroy pagan rituals, festivals, or ideas; instead, he showed they could be adapted to the Christian faith.

 Magic Fire

 The Celtic festival of Bealtaine celebrated the beginning of Summer.
 Traditionally, the High King of Tara would light a fire at the top of the Hill of Tara.
-This fire would then be used to light every other fire in the festival.
-It was a severe crime to light a fire before the King during the festival.
+This fire would then light every other fire in the festival.
+Lighting a fire before the King during the festival was a severe crime.

 St. Patrick supposedly lit the first fire of the festival.
 According to legend, this fire was impossible to extinguish.
-His act of rebellion was seen as magic greater than the king or druids had ever grasped and so they allowed St. Patrick to continue his mission converting Ireland to Christianity.
+His act of rebellion was seen as magic more incredible than the king or druids had ever grasped.
+So they allowed St. Patrick to continue his mission of converting Ireland to Christianity.

 Here are some more stunning views of Croagh Patrick at dawn!